Lineage II

 Lineage II is a massively multiplayer online role-playing game (MMORPG) for Windows and the second game in the Lineage series.
 It is a prequel to Lineage and is set 150 years before the first game.
 It has become popular since its October 1, 2003 launch in South Korea, reporting 40,027,918 unique users during the month of March 2007.
 To date, the game has been played by more than 94 million users from all over the world.

 Lineage II adopted a free-to-play model in Lineage II: Goddess of Destruction, with all game content being free except for "purchasable in-game store items and packs" in November 2011.
 A prequel, Lineage 2: Revolution, was released as a mobile game in 2016.

 Lineage 2M was launched for the first time in South Korea in November 2019.

 Gameplay

-In Lineage II, players create a character, choose the race and personalise the face and hair in style, colour, expression and gender.
+In Lineage II, players create a character, choose the race and personalise the face and hair in style, color, expression, and gender.

 Every player begins the game in a temple in their character's race's zone (for example: Humans start in "Talking Island" and the Dark Elves in "The Shilen Temple").
-Most commonly, the player can choose between a mage and a fighter in each race except Dwarves and Kamael, which can be only fighters.
+Typically, players can choose between a mage and a fighter in each race except Dwarves and Kamael, which can only be fighters.

 Battles

 A major part of Lineage II gameplay is the combat.
 Monsters can be found outside of Towns on the hunting fields or deep inside underground dungeons.
-When the player defeats a monster, their character gets XP and SP to help them level up and learn new skills.
+When the player defeats a monster, their character gets XP (experience points) and SP (skill points) to help them level up and learn new skills.

 Players can also fight other players through a PvP system.